lightning/bolts/07-routing-gossip.md

   - SHOULD restrict future gossip messages to those whose `timestamp` is greater or equal to `first_timestamp`, and less than `first_timestamp` plus `timestamp_range`.
+        - MUST NOT restrict gossip about channels to the sender
   - If a `channel_announcement` has no corresponding `channel_update`s:
 	- MUST NOT send the `channel_announcement`.
   - Otherwise: